lingtalfi/SokoForm/README.md

 - display the form object

-That's it fot the basics, but then, we can do extra things such as:
+That's it for the basics, but then, we can do extra things such as:

 - add notification message to the form
 - add the SokoFormErrorRemovalTool.js script to remove user errors as she/he fixes them